pdxrconf/pdxrconf.github.io/content/faq.md

 ## Are there discounts for students?

 Yes!
-Student tickets are only $5
+Student tickets are only $5, $10 after early bird deadline.

 ## Are there early bird tickets?